OntoGene/BioTermHub/README.md

 * Paths and other configuration parameters must be adapted in [bth/core/settings.py](/bth/core/settings.py).
 * Change into the directory containing this file and run `make`.
   This will create empty directories and log files according to the configuration in [settings.py](/bth/core/settings.py).
+* In order to include UMLS identifiers (CUIs), run `make umls-cuis`.
+  This will download a Bash script to _bth/update/curl-uts-download.sh_.
+  Edit this file to include your personal UTS credentials at the top.
+  Then execute `./run extract-umls-cuis -f` to download all of UMLS and extract the relevant CUI entries (this will take a while).

 ## Python Package Structure